Skip to content Skip to navigation menu

 Step 12

-Using a sharp chisel, cut around your pencil lines to clearly mark where the hinges will be situated.
+Using a sharp chisel, cut around your pencil lines to clearly mark where the door hinges will be situated.

 12.How-To-Hang-An-Internal-Door-.jpeg